+E. Howard & Co., of Boston, MA.
+Model No. 7.
+Figure Eight wall clock.

 This very impressive wall timepiece is called Model Number 7.
 It was manufactured by the E. Howard & Company of Boston, Massachusetts.
 It was originally marketed as being, "Well adapted for banks, insurance offices and large rooms."
 Of the five E. Howard & Company Figure Eight forms, the No., 7 is arguably the most difficult size to find.
 As a result, this is considered a rare clock and the most important version to find if your goal is to assemble the entire set.

 The No. 7 is second to the largest of five sizes.
 This case measures 4 feet 2 inches long.
 It is constructed of black walnut and retains its original finish which has been recently waxed and rubbed down.
 The front of this case is also a door.
 This example has the applied half round moldings that trim the middle section.
 Most figure eight forms are flat in this location.
 The door is hinged and swings to the right.
 This door is fitted with glass.
 The upper glass is clear and through it, you are able to view the dial.
 The middle tablet or throat glass is decorated in black and gold from the back.
 The center section is left clear so that you can view the motion of the gilt wooden pendulum rod.
 The lower circular tablet is painted in the traditional E. Howard colors of black, red and gold.
 The center of this is also left clear in order to view the brass faced pendulum bob.
 Both painted have been professionally restored.The heavy iron dial on this clock measures 12 inches in diameter and is in good original condition.
 It is painted with a heavy coat of paint.
 The hours are indicated with Roman style numerals.
 The Company name is signed below the center arbor in script lettering.
 It reads, "E. Howard & Co., / Boston."
 This is an original signature.